ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 ## Usage

-Add a `devDependency` to the `cds-plugin-ui5` to your CAP server project:
+Add a `devDependency` to the `cds-plugin-ui5` to your CDS server project:

 ```sh
 npm add cds-plugin-ui5 -D